 Speaking to a colleague the other day I was struck by his laziness to save money.
-I need to clarify that though, he does save money and has some investments, but he isn’t interested in learning or understanding finances and will rather just pay his advisor to do the right thing.
+I need to clarify that though, he does save money and has some investments.
+He isn’t interested in learning or understanding finances though and will rather pay his advisor to do the right thing.
 To him it’s simply too much effort and his time can apparently be better spent.

 I’d agree with him if he was a hot-shot businessman or entrepreneur earning millions, but he’s not.
 And his evenings (like most of us) are spent socializing with friends or lazing about in front of the TV.
 So is that better use of one’s time?